DataDog/documentation/content/ja/guides/markdown.md

 <!-- ### Overview
 Datadog event text supports markdown.
 This guide help you better format Datadog events by using Markdown.

-The detailed smarkdown yntax can be found <a href="http://daringfireball.net/projects/markdown/syntax#lin">here</a>.
+The detailed markdown syntax can be found <a href="http://daringfireball.net/projects/markdown/syntax#lin">here</a>.
 Please note that embedding HTML in markdown is not supported with in Datadog.

 To use Markdown in the event text, you need to begin the text block by `%%% \n` and end the text block with `\n %%%`